-[74] When the textual tradition is complex, a traditio textus apparatus may precede the critical apparatus.
+- [74] When the textual tradition is complex, a traditio textus apparatus may precede the critical apparatus.
 Whereas the conspectus siglorum normally suffices to inform the reader about which manuscripts are used to establish any particular passage, this is not always the case.
-If there are many manuscripts and the editor must rely on different manuscripts in establishing different passages in the text, the traditio textus apparatus gives the list of manuscripts used for each page, preceded by 'Trad. text.:' (i.e. with a colon, all in bold face).
+If there are many manuscripts and the editor must rely on different manuscripts in establishing different passages in the text, the traditio textus apparatus gives the list of manuscripts used for each page, preceded by 'Trad. text.:' (i.e. with a colon, all in bold face). - [75] The traditio textus is written in Latin.